ict/CustomAppLauncher/README.md

 # Customizable Application Launcher

-Note: This project was written in 2014.
+Note: This project some time in 2006.
 It has been uploaded here for historical purposes and to make some slight changes.

 ## Purpose